 Pace is perhaps the most commonly underestimated aspect of navigation.
 In the event that you are lost, having an idea of what speed you walk in all types of terrain and conditions can prove vital in calculating the approximate distance you have covered since your last “known” location (see Landmarks & Time Checks above).

 Experience and paying attention (again) are keys.
 When you find yourself hiking in different types of environments, make note of your miles per hour average.

 After more than a quarter of a century of hiking I know exactly how fast (or slow) I can move in all types of conditions.
-For example, on easy to follow, relatively flat dirt trails I will usually clip along at around 4 miles per hour.
-Traversing open cross country terrain, this may drop to 2 – 2.5 miles per hour.
-In sloppy snow, knee-high mud or thick bush, 1.5 miles per hour may be par for the course.
+For example, on easy to follow, relatively flat dirt trails I will usually clip along at around four miles per hour.
+Traversing open cross country terrain, this may drop to two miles per hour.
+In sloppy snow, knee-high mud or thick bush, one mile per hour may be par for the course.
 These speeds will obviously vary according to the conditions, however, the important thing is to have a point of reference upon which you can call if the need should arise.

 8. Magnetic Declination

 Magnetic Declination (aka. magnetic variation) is the angular difference between true north (i.e. the north that is marked on your map) and magnetic north (i.e. the north that is shown on your compass).

 Is it really that important?
 If you are always going to walk on easy to follow, well signed paths then declination may never be an issue.
 However, what happens if snow covers all signs of the trail and you need to figure out which of the upcoming adjacent notches represents the pass you need to ascend?